Have you ever been bored at a film festival? We have and we love film.

 RGFF explores the idea of showcasing short films spanning over the course of a day, not a session, with breaks, grog, tunes and good eats serving as intermissions for the mind.
 Short film sessions at festivals can be oppressively long, and we’re forced to invest in sometimes 15+ films over the course of them.
 It’s exhausting.
 Not anymore.

 Film is universal and yet it often becomes an industry that engenders exclusivity.
 One of the central goals of RGFF is to open up the world of film festivals for people who might normally shy away from them, without sacrificing the integrity of the films being showcased.
 You don’t need to be a critic to love cinema.
 You just have to love cinema.

-Over two days in March, at the wonderful Schoolhouse Studios in Collingwood, we’ll be screening a horde of wonderful films, playing tunes, sinking tins, eating food and socialising with really friendly, attractive, smart people.
+Over three days in March, at the wonderful Lido Cinemas in Hawthorn, Melbourne, we’ll be screening a horde of wonderful films, playing tunes, sinking tins, eating food and socialising with really friendly, attractive, smart people.

 Best Short Film